jckarter/clay/doc/language-reference.md

         paramPattern(Baz[bar]); // prints z
     }

+Multiple-value patterns (including symbol parameters) may end with a trailing variadic pattern variable prefixed with `..`.
+The variadic variable with greedily match zero or more remaining input values after the prior input values have been matched to previous patterns.

 ### <a name="modules"></a>Modules

 Clay programs are organized into modules.
 Modules correspond one-to-one with Clay source files.
 Modules are named in Clay hierarchially using dotted names; these correspond to paths in the filesystem.
 The name `foo.bar` corresponds to (in search order) `foo/bar.clay` or `foo/bar/bar.clay` under one of the compiler's search paths.
 Hierarchical names are only used for source organization, and no semantic relationship is implied among modules with hierarchically related names.